The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 2018 February, the Nairobi Regional Security Committee chaired by Nairobi Regional Co-ordinator Kang’ethe Thuku resolved to remove all motorcycle riders and street vendors (hawkers) to ‘restore order.

-In its place, they said to curb muggings and robbery and other crimes within the Central Business District, they came up with an initiative dubbed ‘Mulika Uhalifu’ through code 22068 where city dwellers would send security alerts of crime incidents to the police.
+In its place, they said to curb muggings robbery and other crimes within the Central Business District, they came up with an initiative dubbed ‘Mulika Uhalifu’ through code 22068 where city dwellers would send security alerts of crime incidents to the police.

 This is not the first time Nairobi County wants to get rid of the hawkers who have been termed a menace.